Liberia monitors over 150 Ebola contacts as virus re-emerges

 The West African country has suffered the highest death toll in the worst known Ebola outbreak in history, losing more than 4,800 people.
 It has twice been declared Ebola-free by the World Health Organization, once in May and again on Sept.
 3, only for new cases to emerge.

-In the Duport Road neighborhood of Paynesville, health officials went from house to house on Saturday delivering food and water to neighbors of the infected family, deemed at risk of catching the disease.
+In the Duport Road neighbourhood of Paynesville, health officials went from house to house on Saturday delivering food and water to neighbours of the infected family, deemed at risk of catching the disease.

 Unlike in previous months, there were no barriers or soldiers to enforce quarantines.